Onyx-Protocol/Onyx/docs/future/protocol/specifications/txvm.md

 1. If any [Mintime](#mintime) item on the Effect stack has `mintime` greater than the block’s timestamp, reject transaction.
 2. If any [Maxtime](#maxtime) item on the Effect stack has `maxtime` less than the block’s timestamp, reject transaction.
-3. [Transaction ID](#transaction-id) is computed as ID committed to the block as ID of the Transaction Summary.
+3. [Transaction ID](#transaction-id) is computed as ID committed to the block as ID of the Transaction object.
 4. For each [Input](#input), its `contractid` is removed from the UTXO set.
 5. For each [Output](#output), its `contractid` is added to the UTXO set.
 6. Remove all outdated nonces from Nonce set (based on block's timestamp).